magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 {% include images-gallery.html imageCollection="integration" %}

-In order for data to be transferred from LORIOT to ThingsBoard, you need to configure an **Output** for your LORIOT application.
-You can do this manually (recommended) or ThingsBoard Integration can do this for you (you will need to specify login and password from your LORIOT account for us to be able to automatically provision the output).
+In order for data to be transferred from LORIOT to IoT Hub, you need to configure an **Output** for your LORIOT application.
+You can do this manually (recommended) or IoT Hub Integration can do this for you (you will need to specify login and password from your LORIOT account for us to be able to automatically provision the output).
 <br>

 <div style="font-size: 20px; margin-bottom: 8px; font-weight: bold;">Configuration the Output options</div>